GALS Inc. across the nation

 - Expanded programs in science and mathematics education to develop confidence and competence in young women

 I believe GALS Inc. is empowering each young woman in the schools to become the best person and student she can become.
 The expertise of the teachers and the role-modeling/mentoring they provide is awe-inspiring.
-The emphasis on Embodied Education in which the mind and body are integrated is impressive.
+The emphasis on Whole-Bodied Education in which the mind and body are integrated is impressive.
 It is humbling to witness the positive effects on GALS students!

 Montessori educator, project manager and bureau liaison